-Robert and Eunice Podis Weiskopf Endowed Chair - Horn
+Robert and Eunice Podis Weiskopf Chair - Horn

-Mary Elizabeth and G. Robert Klein Endowed Chair - Cornet
+Mary Elizabeth and G. Robert Klein Chair - Cornet

 Michael Sachs joined The Cleveland Orchestra as principal trumpet in 1988.
 His many performances as soloist with the Orchestra include the world premieres of John Williams’s Concerto for Trumpet and Michael Hersch’s Night Pieces for trumpet and orchestra (both commissioned by the Orchestra for Mr. Sachs), the United States and New York premieres of Hans Werner Henze’s Requiem, and, in 2012, the world premiere of Matthias Pintscher’s Chute d’Étoiles, conducted by Franz Welser-Möst at the Lucerne Festival.
 He has also soloed in works by Handel, Copland, and Bach, and most recently performed Hummel's Trumpet Concerto with the Orchestra in November 2019.